AnthonyGreyFox/DataEngineeringChallenges/Jan/README.md

 A fictional electrical grid operator South West Grid (SWG) is responsible for 10 grid areas, in each of these areas the SWG must balance the demand and availability of electricity.
 When demand is high it seeks to purchase units to fill any shortfall, if demand is less than availability it will seek to sell energy back to energy suppliers.

-This is done through a balancing request, when SWG notices a balancing request is necessary in a grid it will open a balancing request for the required amount of energy.
-When a balance request is  opened the suppliers will submit bids, not all bids are necessarily accepted and sometimes SWG cannot fill a shortfall resulting in brownouts, or cannot sell surpless energy resulting in a financial loss.
+For SWG to balance the grid, they will open a balancing request for the required amount of energy in order to purchase or sell energy as required.
+Energy suppliers submit bids purchasing excess or selling to fill a shortfall.

 Balancing requests are generated and handled by grid monitoring devices with low computing power, the bids are submitted to these devices and an algorithm accepts or declines bids.
 Once daily the device will attempt to upload the data to a centralised server.
 Given the low computing and storage capabilities of these devices the data is uploaded as plain text files.